The Inflation Technique Completely Solves the Causal Compatibility Problem

+This bound is strictly tighter than bounds implied by the Finner inequality~\cite{Renou2019networks} or the semidefinite causal compatibility constraints involving covariances of Refs.~\cite{Kela2017Covariance,Aberg2020semidefinite} throughout the parameter region $0.0283\lesssim r\leq q$.

-For arbitrary correlation scenarios $\G$ with specified-cardinality observable variable, we ignore whether \emph{some} finite-order inflation is always sufficient to characterize the set of compatible distributions.
+For arbitrary correlation scenarios $\G$ with observed variables of specified cardinality, we inquire whether \emph{some} finite-order inflation is always sufficient to characterize the set of compatible distributions.
 Are there causal structures for which inflation converges only asymptotically?
 Could the triangle scenario be such an example?

 \begin{openq} For any correlation scenario $\G$, does there exist $n$ such that $n^{th}$-order inflation solves exact Causal Compatibility? \end{openq}